victorbrodsky/order-lab/README.md

 			 * icutu49.dll
 			 * icuuc49.dll

-	g) Set up an alias on the server directing Apache to the order-lab-master files.
+	h) Set up an alias on the server directing Apache to the order-lab-master files.
 In the AMPPS tray menu, click the globe icon at the top of the window to open [http://localhost/AMPPS/](http://localhost/AMPPS/) in the web browser (recent versions of Firefox or Chrome are preferred).
 From this [AMPPS Home page](http://localhost/AMPPS/), various server settings can be configured.
 Open "Alias Manager", click "Add New", enter "order" under "Alias Name" and "C:/ORDER_LOCATION/order-lab-master/Scanorders2/web" (or "C:/ORDER_LOCATION/order-lab/Scanorders2/web" if you cloned using git) under "Path" (using backslashes in the file path, rather than forward slashes).
 Click "Create Alias".
 Now create a second alias with the name "ORDER" and the same path.

 	If you are not using AMPPS, different Apache-PHP-MySQL stacks may require modifying the httpd.conf file directly by setting the alias to the order-lab www folder as follows: